High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Discussion and conclusion

 \section{Discussion and conclusion}

-In this work, we have developed the method to improve the squeezing level required for FTQC with the GKP qubit under the realistic noisy devices, where the two-qubit gate and the homodyne measurement are imperfect.
-In our method, we have proposed a maximum-likelihood method to reduce a noise of the GKP qubits in the SQEC and the deterministic fusion gate with the encoded measurement, and combined the proposed methods with the conventional high-threshold FTQC \cite{KF2}.
-The numerical calculations have shown that the required squeezing level can be improved to less than 10 dB with analog QEC up to about the transmission loss in the homodyne measurement 5$\%$, which is will be able to generate with the near-term experimental set-up~\cite{Ter},while topologically protected MBQC with the previous method is impossible with the around 10 dB.
-Furthermore, our method enables us to CV-FTQC with 11.7 dB for the transmission loss 10 $\%$, while topologically protected MBQC using the previous method is impossible.
-Hence, we believe this work will open up a new way to implement CV-FTQC with a moderate squeezing level under the realistic setup.
+In this work, we have developed the method to perform high-threshold FTQC with the GKP qubit under noise in the two-mode gate and the homodyne measurement.
+In our method, we have proposed a maximum-likelihood method to reduce a noise of the GKP qubits in the SQEC and the deterministic fusion gate with the encoded measurement, and combined the proposed methods with the conventional high-threshold FTQC~\cite{fukui2018high}.
+The numerical calculations have shown that the required squeezing level can be improved to less than 10 dB with analog QEC up to about the transmission loss in the homodyne measurement 5~$\%$, which could be able to generate with the near-term experimental setup Furthermore, our method enables us to CV-FTQC with 12.4 dB for the transmission loss 10~$\%$, showing that CV-FTQC with the GKP qubits is robust against photon loss.
+In addition, there has been experimental progress in the improvement of a squeezing level toward CV quantum information processing, e.g. squeezed light with an optical cavity~\cite{suzuki20067,nagashima2008generation, vahlbruch2016detection} and waveguide devices~\cite{kashiwazaki2020continuous,kashiwazaki2021fabrication, kashiwazaki2023over}.
+Hence, we believe this work will open up a way toward CV-FTQC with a moderate squeezing level.

-Future works could look at a noise model derived from the imperfection during the generation of the GKP qubit.
-Such a noise model has been studied in Refs. \cite{Dou,Shi} focusing the breeding protocol, while the threshold of the squeezing level with the analog QEC schemes has not been obtained in the noise model.
-We could calculate the threshold of squeezing level for CV-FTQC by using in this work, considering the noise derived from the generation of the GKP qubit.
+In future works, we will analyze the resource for CV-FTQC, e.g. the number of qubits required to realize a quantum algorithm at various squeezing levels.
+In addition, we could apply the proposed scheme to noise including the imperfection during the generation of the GKP qubit, e.g., such a noise model has been studied in Refs.~\cite{douce2019probabilistic,shi2019fault}.